JayyyR/SimpleFragments/README.md

 The library provides 4 main classes for you to utlize: The FragmentMapActivity, the FragmentMapFragment, the FragmentStackActivity, and the FragmentStackFragment.
 These are all designed to be "shell" components for you to put your fragments into.
 The fifth class is SimpleFragment.
 This class extends the Android Fragment and is what needs to be used for all your Fragments in the app.
 It provides a few convenience methods that will make your life easier.

 ## Maps
 Your Activities and your Fragments can both host maps of SimpleFragments.
 If you want a map inside an Activity, then have your Activity extend FragmentMapActivity.
-If you want a map inside a Fragment, then have your Fragment extend FragmentMapActivity.
+If you want a map inside a Fragment, then have your Fragment extend FragmentMapFragment.

 The main method you need to worry about here is `showFragmentInMap`. `showFragmentInMap` takes in 3 arguments: the SimpleFragment you want to show in the map, the container id in your layout where you want to place your Fragment, and a unique tag for your Fragment.